loreenzo02/loreenzo02/README.md

-Hi!
-My name is Alejandro and I'm a software engineering student.
-I love programming and making projects, you can see my projects on the repository tab!
+# Hi!
+I'm Alejandro Lorenzo 🙋‍♂️ and I ❤️ work hard.

 # Programming languages

-##I've worked with many languages, for example:
-  - C
-  - Java
-  - Python
-  - Solidity
-  - :money_mouth_face: (this isn't a language...
-I think) I am enthusiastic with the develompent and the world of software:robot:.
-Actually, I'm studying to be a good full stack developer.
-My personal values are the hardwork and the entrepreneurship. :sunglasses:

-# Languages

-I'm native in spanish but actually I'm studying english.:man_student:
+I've worked with C, Python, Java, Javascript, a lot of frameworks like Django, Flask, Vue.js and Neo.js.
+Moreover, I have experience with databases development using postgres and Dveaber, I love it 😍.

+In addition, I love the blockchain and Web3 world and I am working to be a good backend developer in this world. 📚

+# My personal programming projects

+I have personal projects in addition to my university workload, but due to time constraints, I can only work on them intermittently.

+- 🖼[BuildspaceNFTS](https://github.com/loreenzo02/BuildSpace_NFTs): I created NFT's with this project and I learned how they work.
+- 🤖[TravelAI](https://github.com/loreenzo02/Travel-AI): This is an AI based on text-davinci-003 technology from OpenAI.
+This send prompts to the api and the AI creates you a travel itinerary.